 Another reason to buy all your parts together is that as times goes on new parts come out and prices drop on older parts.
 It's possible that if you wait a fair while between buying parts you may find that some new parts aren't compatible with older parts.
 Again, this is uncommon but it's definitely a possibility especially if you wait a long time between your component purchases.

-Computer hardware can be quite fragile and you want to be very cautious when handling your parts.
-Keep your parts in their bags until you are ready to install them, and ground yourself at all times when handling components be either wearing an anti-static wrist brand OR by touching your case (or another metal object) before picking up a component.
+Computer hardware can be quite fragile and you want to be cautious when handling your parts.
+Keep your parts in their anti-static bags until you are ready to install them, and ground yourself at all times when handling components be either wearing an anti-static wrist brand OR by touching your case (or another metal object) before picking up a component.

 If you think you have installed all your parts correctly and you press the PC power-on button and nothing happens, stay calm.
 Or perhaps your computer turns on but your monitor is blank and you don't see anything.
 These issues are quite common and they could be due to a number of things.
 More often than not it will be something simple that you missed.